strongloop/loopback/docs/intro.md

 <h4> Client SDKs </h4>

-LoopBack native Client SDKs provide access to remote persistent data in a contextually-relevant way.
-The SDK handles transport and marshalling of data, and you can leverage existing tools (XCode, Eclipse, et al) to model data on the client, persisting it to the server as needed.
+LoopBack native client SDKs provide access to remote persistent data and handle transport and marshalling of data to the app backend.
+You can leverage existing tools (XCode, Eclipse, et al) to model data on the client, persisting it to the server as needed.
-Mobile clients call into LoopBack APIs surfaced by [strong-remoting](/strong-remoting), a pluggable transport layer that supports surfacing backend APIs over REST, WebSockets, and other transports.
+Mobile clients call into LoopBack APIs using [strong-remoting](/strong-remoting), a pluggable transport layer that enables you to provide backend APIs over REST, WebSockets, and other transports.

 <h4> API Gateway </h4>